-Suzanne Gielgud is a Writer, Director, Editor and Multi Award Winning Documentary Filmmaker, dedicated to making visually inspiring films that focus on dance and the arts.
-She is also a former Professional Ballet Dancer, the Founding Director of the talent agency Gielgud Management and Principal of the Gielgud Academy of Performing Arts.
+Suzanne Gielgud is a Writer, Director, Editor and Multi Award Winning Filmmaker, dedicated to making visually inspiring films with a passion for the arts.
+She is also a former Professional Ballet Dancer and the Founding Principal of the Gielgud Academy of Performing Arts.
 In 2017 Suzanne was awarded a distinction for her Master of Arts (MA) in Film through Raindance, London and Staffordshire University, England.
+Her feature screenplay ‘Olga’ was developed through the MA and won Best Unproduced Script at the 2018 Nice International Film Festival and was awarded honourable mentions at the 2018 New York International Screenplay Awards.

 Suzanne created Gielgud Films in 2005 with her husband, the choreographer Piers Gielgud.
 Her first feature documentary ‘Dancing for Oliver’ (DFO) told the story of the creation of the dance scenes for Oliver Stone’s feature film ‘Alexander’ and included an exclusive and in-depth interview with Stone.
-DFO was screened at several film festivals internationally and won Suzanne a Best Documentary Award.
+DFO was screened at film festivals internationally and won Suzanne a Best Documentary Award.
 Her second documentary ‘The Gospel of Ross McKim’ (GRK) illuminated the career of Contemporary Dance Guru and former Artistic Director of the Rambert School, Dr Ross McKim.
 GRK was screened worldwide at film festivals and won several awards for Suzanne including Best Female Filmmaker.
-Gielgud Films also specializes in filming live performances of dance and arts, including Opera Brava, the Mikhailovsky ballet, English National Ballet and the Rambert Schools.
+Suzanne also specializes in directing the filming of live events and live opera and ballet productions.

 Piers Gielgud is a choreographer and movement director with who specialises in choreographing for the screen.
 His credits include ‘Alexander’ for Oliver Stone, ‘Stardust’ working with Robert de Niro and Claire Danes, ‘Being Julia’ with Annette Benning and Jeremy Irons.
 He choreographed Bollywood sequences for Pratiba Palmer’s ‘Nina Heavenly Delights’ featuring Art Malik and Shelley Conn.